Published Survey

 Is preference given to residents of other states?
 Yes

 Additional information about the program’s state residency requirements: On average, the MUSC College of Pharmacy admits approximately 60% in-state (SC residents) and 40% out-of-state for each incoming class.
-The number of out-of-state candidates that enroll varies from approximately 25-40% each year.
+The fall 2023 entering class was made up of 50% out-of-state students and 50% in-state, so we have seen a slight shift.
 We do not set a limit on the number of out-of-state candidates that are offered admission.
 Out-of-state candidates will receive the same tuition rate as our in-state/resident rate.

 I would like to mark this section as done.
 Yes